adonisjs/adonisjs.com/content/blog_posts/articles/roadmap-to-adonisjs-7.md

 Each AdonisJS module will define multiple channels that you will be able to tap into to trace your application's behavior in real time, **without sacrificing performance**.

-We also plan to provide adapters for popular tools like _OpenTelemetry_, _DataDog_, and others, so you will be able to integrate AdonisJS tracing seamlessly into your existing observability stack.
+This will enable to write adapters for popular tools like _OpenTelemetry_, _DataDog_, and others, so you will be able to integrate AdonisJS tracing seamlessly into your existing observability stack.

 ## New Lucid Major